cnelson720/wordblock/README.md

-# wordblock
+# wordblock v2

 simple word finding game

+has working hiscores database.
+If you don't enter your name or enter a name that already exists, it wont add it. currently working on making it so it tells you the name exists

 Rules:
-  game begins when you hit start you have 60 seconds to create as many words with a random set of 16 letters.
+  game begins when you hit start you have 15 seconds to create as many words with a random set of 16 letters.
 Each letter in the word you enter is worth 1 point. you cannot enter words you have already entered. it will also count how many words you have found.